 - Redness of the overlying skin is typical if the joint is near to the skin surface.

-- Feeling generally unwell with high temperature (fever) is common.
+- Feeling generally unwell with a high temperature (fever) is common.

 In most cases of septic arthritis the symptoms develop quickly, within a few days.
 However, with an infection in an artificial joint, the symptoms may not be so dramatic.
 Pain and fever may be mild at first before gradually becoming worse.
 Also, in cases caused by the tuberculosis (TB) germ (bacterium), the symptoms may develop more slowly.